Available WFS service properties

 If you want to increase or decrease the maximum number of features returned, check the Enable maximum number of features property and specify a specific number of features in the Maximum number of features field.
 Keep in mind that specifying a large number of features to be returned by the server can slow the performance of client applications and your GIS server.

 Features returned in some geographic coordinate systems (for example, WGS 84) have an axis order of latitude, longitude (y,x) by default.
-This is in compliance with the WFS 1.0.0, 1.1.0, and 2.0.0 specifications.
+This is in compliance with the WFS 1.0.0 and 1.1.0 specification.

 Some WFS clients expect the coordinates to be returned with an axis order of longitude, latitude (x,y).
 To work with these clients, you can set the axis order for the WFS service to be longitude, latitude.
 Note that the axis order property only applies to features with geographic coordinates.
 Features with projected coordinates are always returned with an x,y axis order.